-OUR FAILURE TO MANAGE OUR GROWTH EFFECTIVELY COULD IMPAIR OUR BUSINESS.
+OUR FAILURE TO MANAGE OUR GROWTH EFFECTIVELY COULD PREVENT US FROM ACHIEVING OUR GOALS.

 Our strategy envisions a period of rapid growth that may impose a significant burden on our administrative and operational resources.
-The growth of our business, and in particular, the construction of our planned ethanol production facility, will require significant investments of capital and management's close attention.
+The growth of our business, and in particular, the completion of construction of our planned ethanol production facility, will require significant investments of capital and management's close attention.
+In addition, we may construct additional ethanol production facilities.
+Also, we have recently entered into significant marketing agreements with Front Range Energy, LLC and Phoenix Bio-Industries, LLC, and we are seeking to enter into additional similar agreements with other ethanol producers that may result in a substantial growth in our marketing business.
 Our ability to effectively manage our growth will require us to substantially expand the capabilities of our administrative and operational resources and to attract, train, manage and retain qualified management, technicians and other personnel.
-There can be no assurance that we will be able to do so.
+We may be unable to do so.
 In addition, our failure to successfully manage our growth could result in our sales not increasing commensurately with our capital investments.
-If we are unable to successfully manage our growth, our business, financial condition and results of operations could be materially and adversely affected.
+If we are unable to successfully manage our growth, we may be unable to achieve our goals.